bup/bup/Documentation/bup-index.1.md

 # NAME

-bup index - print and/or update the bup filesystem index
+bup-index - print and/or update the bup filesystem index

 # SYNOPSIS